ashharrison90/fantasy_pl/README.md

 python3 main.py <FANTASY_PL_USERNAME>
 ```

-This will use the current model stored under `model.pt`.
+This will use the current model stored under `data/model.pt`.
 To create a new model instead use (note: this may take a lot longer):
 ```bash
 python3 main.py <FANTASY_PL_USERNAME> --update-model
 ```